Kudaes/EPI/README.md

 	C:\Users\User\Desktop\EPI> set LITCRYPT_ENCRYPT_KEY="setarandomkeyeachtime"

-Then, depending on how you want to use the tool we have three diferent compilation processes.
+Then, depending on how you want to use the tool we have three different compilation processes.

 ## Use the tool as it is provided